BLCM/BLCMods/Pre Sequel Mods/Apocalyptech/TPS Cold Dead Hands/README.md

 ### Configuration

-There are six main categories which you can use to customize the gear quality, when loaded into FilterTool/BLCMM:
+There are several categories you can use to customize various aspects of the mod, when loaded into FilterTool/BLCMM:

-* **Loot Pool Improvements**: This section improves the global legendary pool by adding all uniques and glitch uniques.
+* **Legendary Loot Pool Improvements**: This section improves the global legendary pool by adding all uniques and glitch uniques.
 (There are only two Glitch
   uniques: the Heartfull Splodger and the Cutie Killer).
 Those options can be toggled individually.

+* **Rocket Launchers in Global Equip Pools**: This is a mutually-exclusive category (so you can only choose one of the options).
+By default, this mod adds in rocket launchers to the main enemy equip pools.
+This is fine in Normal (though it will make for some more challenging fights), but in UVHM it can get a bit much.
+If playing in UVHM, you may want to disable enemy rocket launchers.
+(Enemies which are specifically set to use rocket launchers will still use RLs regardless, of course.)

-* **Enemy Gear Quality**: This is a mutually-exclusive category (so you can only choose one of the options), and defines how good the enemy gear is.
+* **Enemy Gear Quality**: This is another mutually-exclusive category, and defines how good the enemy gear is.
 The default ("Excellent Gear") is more or less at the Better Loot mod's "Lootsplosion" levels, so high-level gear will be extremely common.
 Remember that guns and shields aren't easily acquireable outside of enemy equipment, so choosing the "Stock" preset here may hamper your own gear loadout.
 Epic treasure chests will no longer help out, etc.

+* **Rarity Drop Rates**: This is another mutually-exclusive category.
+In the default configuration, enemies will *always* drop the weapon+shield that they have equipped.
+To give a percent chance of dropping the lower rarities, to prevent an overabundance of unwanted gear, you can opt to do so in here.
+  Purples, Glitches, and Legendaries will always drop, though.

 * **Boss Unique Weapon Frequency**: This is another mutually-exclusive category, so you can only choose one option.
 It will let you choose how